matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

 considerations in such domain, but without being an expert in SDP and even less bundle methods.
 This is not a reason to refuse the role of reviewer.

-However, not being profficient on a component can introduce a bias in the review by putting the reviewer on the defensive:
+However, not being proficient on a component can introduce a bias in the review by putting the reviewer on the defensive:

 > "why do the authors need all this fuss with this thing I've never heard of,